1983 Turkish embassy attack in Lisbon: Aftermath

-The Armenian Revolutionary Army claimed responsibility for the attack.
-A typewritten message signed by the Armenian Revolutionary Army delivered to The Associated Press office in Lisbon said: "We have decided to blow up this building and remain under the collapse.
+The Armenian Revolutionary Army and the Armenian Revolutionary Federation claimed responsibility for the attack.
+A typewritten message signed by the Armenian Revolutionary Army delivered to the Associated Press office in Lisbon said: "We have decided to blow up this building and remain under the collapse.
 This is not suicide, nor an expression of insanity, but rather our sacrifice to the altar of freedom."
 The group said the attack had been carried out because "Turkey and its allies refused to acknowledge the genocide of Armenians".

 The attackers entered the country through Lisbon Airport as tourists bearing Lebanese passports.
 They reserved hotel rooms from a public telex in Beirut and rented three cars in Lisbon.
-From the documents found in the hotel rooms, the police identified the five as Setrak Ajamian, 19 years old; Ara Kuhrjulian, 20; Sarkis Abrahamian, 21; Simon Yahniyan, 21, and Vache Daghlian, 19 (known in Armenian sources as "The Lisbon five").
+From the documents found in the hotel rooms, the police identified the five as Setrak Ajamian, 19 years old; Ara Kuhrjulian, 20; Sarkis Abrahamian, 21; Simon Yahniyan, 21, and Vache Daghlian, 19 (known in Armenian sources as the Lisbon Five).
 They were buried in Beirut at the Armenian national cemetery in Bourj Hammoud.

 In addition to impacting relations between Armenians and Turks, the Lisbon attack also prompted changes to U.S. national security strategy.
 Namely, Ronald Reagan reportedly took note of the embassy attack and reacted emotionally, because it involved a female victim (i.e. Cahide Mıhçıoğlu).
 Reagan is quoted as saying: "That's it.
 We're going to work with other governments and put a stop to this once and for all."
 U.S. National Security Council member Oliver North then began drafting a National Security Decision Directive (NSDD) that authorized covert operations that were intended to "neutralize" terrorists.
 This prompted some discussion as to the directive's legality vis-a-vis Executive Order 12333, which proscribed "assassination."
 While the neutralization terminology was ultimately scrapped in the signed NSDD 138, the directive nevertheless marked a significant shift in U.S. security policy in that it explicitly articulated America's right to defend itself against terrorists.